Ross Anderson - Bachelor of Psychology (Hons)

 Daniel Dalton - Bachelor of Computer Science

-I would advise other students who might need Disability Services to make sure they're on top of it and across everything early in their studies.
-This way if any issues come up, you can jump on them as early as possible so you don't get to the end of the semester and realise you need something.
+I would advise other students who might need Disability Services to make sure they’re on top of it and across everything early in their studies.
+This way if any issues come up, you can jump on them as early as possible so you don’t get to the end of the semester and realise you need something.
+Since graduating, I’ve been employed in Sydney for a large technology company.

 Ashley Emralino - Master of Laws (Juris Doctor)